atmire/DOI-OA-Crawler/README.md

-# DOI Open Access Status Crawlers
+# DOI Open Access Status Crawler

 Dedicated screenscraper to crawl open access status based on DOI of an article.
 Made for Wiley content